 Let’s do the math, considering the average offender’s habit to re-offend.

-Let’s assume each guilty person will recommit three of the same crimes that first put them on the radar.
+Let’s project, for the sake of argument, that each guilty person will recommit three of the same crimes that first put them on the radar.

-This is a completely reasonable projection.
-Look at New York City’s no-bail release program.
+This is not an unreasonble suspicion; look at New York City’s no-bail release program.

-Every meth-cooker will cook three more batches of meth for several users.
+Every meth-cooker, cooks three more batches of meth for several users.

-Every robber will commit three more robberies, each occurrence having one or more victims.
+Every robber, robs three more victims, each robbery having one or more victims.

 Every child sex trafficker will traffick three more children.